 • Loose Hair, Fur, Wool, and Fleece – Hair and fur clippings can be any length.
 Fleece and wool can be any grade.
 Other acceptable fiber donations can be posted: Feathers, laundry lint, old woolen socks, etc…

-We accept both large and small donations.
-When posting your gift on Excess Access please specify the quantity and unit size of your donations (bags, boxes, pallet, truck loads, etc…).
+When you post donations on Excess Access, please specify the quantity and unit size of your donations (bags, boxes, pallet, truck loads, etc…).

 Mats, booms, and loose fibers are used in classroom oil spill clean up demos.
 Mats are used by hazmat teams in oil spill cleanups and by public works departments in storm drain cages to keep motor oil drip spills out of waterways.
 Booms are best for encircling spills or “sandbagging” a beach to keep sands clean.

 Are hair mats safe for the environment?

 Hair mats are non-toxic to the environment unlike petroleum based mats and booms.
 Oil companies drill and use oil to make petroleum based products that clean up oil spills.
 We are offering an efficient, renewable, natural eco-alternative to that silly cycle.

 Hair, fur, fleece and feathers soak up oil extremely quickly.
 So quickly that it is dangerous for wildlife to be near an oil spill, as their fur and feathers get coated in oil before they can escape.
 We take advantage of the adsorbing properties of these hairs and fibers by felting them into the form of mats and making booms.